BrianS3/TweeTERA/README.md

 Want to dive right in and just start analyzing tweets?
 Run the following:

 ```
-from gps_695 import credentials as c
+from TweeTERA import credentials as c
-from gps_695 import database as d
+from TweeTERA import database as d

 c.load_env_credentials()
 d.database_load("hello")